holdenlou/smallc/README.md

 # smallc

-small c,modified then could compiled by morden gcc
+small-c v1.1 compiler  by Ron Cain    modified then could compiled by morden gcc

 i have tested,and worked